My Shortlist

 COLLEGE BOURGET

 "Founded in 1850 and situated on a magnificent site at the base of Mont Rigaud, the College is located between Montreal and Ottawa.
 This exceptional environment offers a safe haven encouraging an active lifestyle where sports and the arts are at the heart of our activities.
 At Collège Bourget, students can choose to study in French or English.
-We offer the French program from kindergarten to grade 11 and the English program from grades 9 to 12."
+We offer a French Quebec Curriculum from kindergarten to Grade 11 and an English Quebec Curriculum from Grades 9 to 11 and the Ontario Secondary School Diploma in Grade 12."

 • The Largest French boarding school in Canada